Saturday, June 25, 2011

 Review

 TRANSFORMERS: REVENGE OF THE FALLEN has terrific action and CGI effects from Industrial Light & Magic and has more good Transformers.
-The plot and characterizations lacked energy, weakening the entire movie to the point where it's gotten cheesy.
+The plot and characterisation lacked energy, weakening the entire movie to the point where it's gotten cheesy.
 It's because of the writers' strike, which led to the crew trying to complete the sequel as best they could.
-This instalment ended up widely savaged by many critics who weren't too fond of how it was loud, illogical and childish.
+This instalment received heavy backlash from critics who weren't fond of how loud, illogical and childish it was.

 The five things that were not quite right in this film include too much adult comedy, the other Transformers, such as the Arcee triplets, which were undeveloped, and the Fallen being an uninteresting and unnecessary replacement for our favourite Decepticon leader, Megatron, Devastator's two wrecking balls that looked like a private body part, and last but not least, the Autobot twins, Skids and Mudflap.
 I found the latter to be annoyingly racist stereotypes as they both sound and act like two rapping African-American teenagers.